joseph-nagel/diffusion-demo/README.md

 The repository contains a simple PyTorch-based demonstration of denoising diffusion models.
 It just aims at providing a first understanding of this generative modeling approach.

-A short theoretical intro to the topic can be found [here](notebooks/intro.ipynb).
+A short theoretical intro to standard DDPMs can be found [here](notebooks/intro.ipynb).
+DDIMs for accelerated sampling are discussed in the [companion notebook](notebooks/intro_ddim.ipynb).
 Two example applications establish a small experimentation playground.
 They are prepared in such a way that they can be easily modified and extended.